 The getValueByPath method gets the value of a sub-field, specified by path.
 If you pass this method the path of a sub-field that has multiple values, only the first value is returned.
-To return all of the values from a multi-value sub-field, see "getValuesByPath" on the next page.
+To return all of the values from a multi-value sub-field, see "getValuesByPath" below.